 - The latest news and updates through the Konsui Fighter community

 Circean Studios is an Overland Park, Kansas based game development team.
-The group formed in the summer of 2010 under the direction of Shayne Helms, and co-founders Sean Cornett and Logan Jensen.
-In the fall of 2010, when production of Konsui Fighter was just getting under way, the team accepted applications for the lead artist position on the title and selected Jas Carpenter to join the team.
-As work on Konsui Fighter progressed, the team sought expanding the art team to tackle the countless hours of colorization work required for the nearly 1400 character frames needed for the game.
-In the summer of 2012 the team brought in digital artists Leah Faulkner and Michelle Thomas to tackle that task.
-The team has attended multiple conventions to demo Konsui Fighter, including the Naka-Kon Anime Convention in Overland Park, KS, and the ScrewAttack Gaming Convention in Dallas, TX.
-The team is currently working hard to complete the initial version of Konsui Fighter.
+The group formed in the Summer of 2010 under the direction of Shayne Helms, and co-founders Sean Cornett and Logan Jensen.
+In the Fall of 2010, when production of Konsui Fighter was just getting under way, the team accepted applications for the lead artist position on the title and selected Jas Carpenter to join the team.
+As work on Konsui Fighter progressed, the team sought expanding the art team to tackle the countless hours of colorization work required for the character frames needed for the game.
+In the Summer of 2012 the team brought in digital artists Leah Faulkner and Michelle Thomas to tackle that task.
+The team has attended multiple conventions to demo Konsui Fighter, including the Naka-Kon Anime Convention in Overland Park, KS, the ScrewAttack Gaming Convention in Dallas, TX, PAX East in Boston, and PAX South in San Antonio.
+The team is currently working hard to complete the release version of Konsui Fighter.

 Shayne Helms is a software engineer, game designer, artist, and composer, bringing a wide range of game development experience to the team.
 Over the years, he has created games for a variety of systems, including some of his own design.
 Shayne began exploring the world of music composition in his high-school years, creating tracks for his game projects.
 He now leads the Circean Studios team, seeking out new and unique game concepts and stories for players to experience.